AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 What it is not

-AI Vendor Risk Pack is not certification, vendor rating, legal advice, regulatory advice, audit opinion, procurement approval, model benchmarking, or a generic AI governance checklist.
+AI Vendor Evidence Gap Pack is not certification, vendor rating, legal advice, regulatory advice, audit opinion, procurement approval, compliance guarantee, or a pass/fail conclusion.

 Reading path